 In July of 1919, the economic effects of World War I combined with the mounting repair bills for the wooden steamboats caused over $50,000 in liens to be called in on the vessels.
 The company staved off the courts until September when the boats were finally shut down and the crews laid off.

 By the winter of 1919-1920 the company re-emerged as Casco Bay Lines with a fleet slimmed down to four: Aucocisco, Maquoit, Emita, and Pilgrim .
 Now you know why we are the “Lines” and not the “Line,” taking into consideration the merger from long ago.

-Captain Larry Legere, whose career with Casco Bay Lines spans nearly 30 years, is the ferry line’s unofficial historian.
+Captain Larry Legere, whose career with Casco Bay Lines spanned more than 30 years before his retirement in 2018, is the ferry line’s unofficial historian.